bet4a/d3wiki/Pie-Layout.md

 * value - the data value, returned by the *value* accessor.
 * startAngle - the start angle of the arc in radians.
 * endAngle - the end angle of the arc in radians.
+* data - the original datum for this arc.

 The elements are returned in the original order, matching *values*, even if a [sort](Pie-Layout#wiki-sort) order is applied; this preserves the original index of each element in the values array, which is nice if you are using the index to generate a categorical color or other display property.